 This trend is now coming to the largest and most-used web platform in the world, WordPress!
 Called Gutenberg, here are 10 things you need to know about the new blog post editor.

-Gutenberg is a WordPress editor that adds page-builder like functions.
+Gutenberg is a WordPress visual editor that adds page-builder like functions.
 It replaces the current default content editor on WordPress.
 It is based on “flexible blocks” you can manage to add a wide variety of content to web pages to easily build what you want.

 According to the man who started it all, Matt Mullenweg, Gutenberg has been designed to “help WordPress users to build customized page layouts, not just write articles.”
 Gutenberg will make it easier than ever to write content-rich posts that are beautiful to look at and read.